 NatCen Social Research and the Office for National Statistics (ONS) have been asked by NHS Digital to carry out this study.
 NHS Digital is the national provider of information, data and IT systems to the health and care system in England.

 NHS Digital are an executive non-departmental body reporting to the Department of Health and Social Care.
 NHS Digital has been directed by the Secretary of State for Health and Social Care to collect and process this information.
 This direction creates a legal obligation for our processing.
-The lawful basis for collecting this data is the performance of a task carried out in the public interest and legal obligation.
+The lawful basis for collecting this data is the performance of a task carried out in the public interest and a legal obligation on NHS Digital.
 NHS Digital is the data controller for the study.
-NatCen Social Research is the data processor.
+NatCen Social Research and the ONS are co-data processors.

 Do I have to take part?

 Taking part is voluntary.
-In all our surveys we rely on voluntary co-operation.
-The success of the survey depends on the goodwill of those asked to take part.
+The success of the study depends on the goodwill of those asked to take part.
 The more people who do take part, the more useful the results will be.

-You are free to withdraw from the survey at any time.
-Once the survey results have been published, we would not be able to change the results by removing individual information.
+You are free to withdraw from the study at any time.
+Once the study results have been published, we would not be able to change the results by removing individual information.
 However, you can request that your personal data is deleted at any time by contacting NatCen or NHS Digital using the details below.

 Sharing your personal information

 We will handle your data in accordance with data protection legislation.
-The survey report is anonymised - results will not be presented in a form which reveals your identity.
-We would only have to tell someone else what you say if, during the interview, you tell us about possible harm to yourself or others.
+The study report will be anonymised - results will not be presented in a form which reveals your identity.

 Linking survey answers to other information?

-In the future, NatCen or NHS Digital may want to contact you about follow-up research on health or health services.
-We will only invite you to take part in follow-up research if you give written consent for this.
+In the future, NatCen, ONS or NHS Digital may want to contact you about follow-up research on mental health and wellbeing.
+We will only invite you to take part in follow-up research if you give consent for this.
 NHS Digital will carefully review all proposals from researchers/organisations to conduct follow-up research before giving approval.
 We will not pass on any of your details without your permission.
 NHS Digital will not approve any requests that are for commercial use.
 If you are invited to take part in any future studies, you will be free to refuse if you do not want to take part.
 If you want to remove your consent at any time you can contact NHS Digital or NatCen via the contact details below.